 4. Apply the Stain

 You should have two rags – 'rag 1' and 'rag 2'.
 Rag 1 will be used to apply the stain.
 To do this, dip your rag into the stain and then apply in a circular motion onto your floor section by section.
 Then use rag 2 to wipe over the newly applied stain for an even finish.

 Where to stain a solid wood floor

-Beginning at the far end of the room, furthest from the exit, you should stain areas that are within arms length, without having to strain to reach.
-Keep in mind that the less boards you stain in one go, the faster you can move.
+Beginning at the far end of the room, furthest from the exit, you should stain areas that are within arm's length, without having to strain to reach.
+Keep in mind that the fewer boards you stain in one go, the faster you can move.

 Complete one side of the room like this before turning to the other.
 By the end you should be left with a slim corridor like access point, which will be the final section that you stain, leaving you by the exit.

 Why should you stain a solid wood floor?

 If you're making the decision to rejuvenate your floor then whatever way you choose to do this will involve a lot of work.
 However the pay off is worth it, with your floors dramatically improving the look of the room they're in.

 There are two ways to change the colour of your floors in order to extend their lifespan.
 These involve either painting or staining your floors, depending on the look you desire to achieve.
 For the purposes of a superior quality finish, we strongly recommend staining your floor.
 Staining your floor means the colour is locked into the boards, sealed with a waterproof varnish.
 If you choose to simply paint the boards, this paint is likely to become chipped over time, revealing the previous colour of the boards below.

 Finally, once your newly stained floor has dried, which should take at least 24 hours, you can coat it with a varnish.
 We would recommend a clear varnish, to make the most of the colour of the stain you have so recently applied.
 We would recommend applying at least three coats of this to protect the stain and give it some depth in colour.